google/koladata/docs/deep_dive.md

 ### Boxing

-Conversion from Python values to corresponding Koda values, which we refer to as *boxing*, makes use of the type promotion rules seen above.
+Conversion from Python values to corresponding Koda values, which we refer to as *boxing*, by default makes use of the type promotion rules seen above.
+In case a `schema` is supplied, the result is instead produced using explicit casting rules.
 Boxing through `kd.slice` can be split into two parts:

 1. A local decision for each "scalar" value of the input.
 1. A global decision for the entire resulting DataSlice.